ElvisRock/ElvisRock/README.md

 - 👀 I’m interested in Data Science & A.I.

-- 🌱 I’m currently learning Python ,Sql ,ML , Tableau ... in " Lifelong Learning"
+- 🌱 I’m currently learning Python ,Sql ,ML , Tableau, Power Bi ... in " Lifelong Learning"

 - 📫 How to reach me on...